 Deputies assigned to the Investigations Division are trained in a wide variety of areas in law enforcement with an emphasis on investigative techniques.

 Four full time and two reserve deputies in the Investigations Division are general assignment.
+They investigate cases that involve Burglary, Homicide, Missing and endangered people, Robbery, Unattended or suspicious deaths, Other violent and nonviolent crime.

 The other Investigative Deputies are assigned to focus on specific areas of interest including illegal drugs, computer crimes and forensics, and child welfare.